pimcore/pimcore/doc/Development_Documentation/13_Installation_and_Upgrade/07_Updating_Pimcore/01_Upgrade_from_4_to_5/02_Migrate_for_Compatibility_Bridge.md

-### Additional steps if you are using old EcommerceFramework Plugin
+### Additional steps if you are using the old EcommerceFramework Plugin
 The EcommerceFramework Plugin is now integrated into Pimcore 5 core.
 To migrate ecommerce applications that use the old EcommerceFramework Plugin (latest release), following additional steps are needed:
 - Remove `EcommerceFramework` Plugin from `/legacy/plugins` folder.